Universal Orlando Resort’s Rides and Attractions (excluding Harry Potter)

 - The Cowfish

 We had a great, huge meal at the fairly new NBC Sports Grill & Brew.
 This place was a big hit with the boys because they’re sports freaks, and the place features 100 HD TVs streaming games.
 There are also 100 beers on tap, plus an extensive menu that has burgers, salads, sliders, wings, and even Caribbean Grouper.
 Oh, and did I mention the teeny tiny pretzels?
+UPDATE: All of us still really enjoy this place.
+It’s right outside of the main entrance to the park, and wasn’t ever crowded.
+Plus it has something for all of us, despite some picky eaters in the mix.

 The tables are also working Foosball or shuffleboard games, so that kept us entertained for a couple of hours.
 It’s teen sports lover Nirvana in that place.

 We also ate at Vivo Italian Kitchen.
 Entree prices range from $11-32, which isn’t bad because the portions are sizable.
 We all ate our entire meals.
 We were able to sit at the counter by the kitchen and watch the goings-on with the chefs and pasta makers, so that was especially fun.
+UPDATE: We ate here again, but it was really crowded with a bit of a wait.
+I recommend making reservations in advance (which you can do online or on their app.)

 Finally, we ate in the CityWalk Food Court at the Bread Box, that features new twists on sandwiches.
 Highly recommend, and we hope they get one in Austin because we liked it so much.